 - Bushings/Bearings: N/A

 Trap bars can be a convenient specialty bar for athletes, especially those wanting to focus on their deadlifts that still haven’t mastered the sumo or conventional deadlift form.
-The neutral grip and more upright body positioning can help reduce stress and strain on your spine, making this heavy lift far more approachable.
+Unlike Olympic barbells, they offer a neutral grip and more upright body positioning, which can help reduce stress and strain on your spine, making this heavy lift far more approachable.
 (2) For our money, the Open Trap Bar from Titan Fitness is prime for these needs thanks to its built-in deadlift rack, high weight capacity, and ability to be placed in a standard squat rack for more elevated pulls.

 While we rate this trap bar at 3.5 out of 5 for versatility — this is a bar more attuned to deadlifts, lunges, and pulls than other trap bar exercises — we still had a great experience in testing this unit and scored the workout performance at 4.5 out of 5.